Anto-dev-perso/GameOfLife/README.md

 By default, it will create a build-release directory and will build the project in Release mode.

-If one want to build in another mode (Debug or RelWithDebInfo), he or she can pass as an argument of the script like the
+If one want to build in another mode (Debug or RelWithDebInfo), he or she can pass the configuration as an argument of the script like the
 following:

 ```bash